kyletaylor-IMPACT/Data_Specialist_Takehome_oPT/README.md

 (From `continuous_tests.csv`.)

 **Interpretation:** This is a **small-to-moderate** difference in household size between cohorts.
 It may reflect cohort composition, differential re-contact/attrition, or evolving population context.
-Because household size is plausibly associated with vulnerability and food security indicators, it is a key factor to acknowledge and (ideally) adjust for in interpretation.
+Because household size is plausibly associated with vulnerability and food security indicators, it is a key factor to acknowledge and adjust for in interpretation.

 ---